getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 - Frontend (Single-Page Application)
 - Backend
-- Search Service
+- Background Queue
-- Cache Service
+- Notification Job

 Each of these components may be written in different languages on different platforms.
 Today, all of these components can be instrumented with the Sentry SDKs to capture error data or crash reports whenever an event occurs in any one of these components.